-1 General guidance
+2 General guidance

-1.1 Scope
+2.1 Scope

-- 1.1.1 In 2018 we collected supervisory risk data from reporting entities for the first time.
-This exercise was repeated in 2019, 2020 and 2021.
-As advised on 3 December 20211, we are collecting the same data in 2022 with respect to 2021. - 1.1.2 This guidance document relates to the Excel workbook in Section II of the 2022 risk based supervision data collection exercise which collects data in respect of Jersey Private Funds (JPFs). - 1.1.3 The JPF is a financial services business pursuant to Schedule 2, Part B, paragraphs 7(1)(h) and (n) of the Proceeds of Crime (Jersey) Law 1999 (POC) and is subject to the requirements of the Money Laundering (Jersey) Order 2008 (MLO). - 1.1.4 A JPF, being a relevant person under the MLO: - (a) is required to have an MLCO and an MLRO; - (b) should have obtained Customer Due Diligence (CDD) on all its investors (its customers), their beneficial owners and controllers, and on any third parties upon whose behalf the investor acts and the beneficial owners and controllers of those third parties. - 1.1.5 We are required to supervise the JPF's compliance with AML/CFT requirements under the Proceeds of Crime (Supervisory Bodies) (Jersey) Law 2008 (SBL).
+- 2.1.1 This guidance document relates to the Excel workbook in Section II of the 2025 risk-based supervision data collection exercise which collects data in respect of Jersey Private Funds (JPFs). - 2.1.2 The JPF is a financial services business pursuant to Schedule 2, Part 2, paragraphs 9 of the Proceeds of Crime (Jersey) Law 1999 (POC) and is subject to the requirements of the Money Laundering (Jersey) Order 2008 (MLO). - 2.1.3 A JPF, being a relevant person under the MLO: - (a) is required to have an MLCO and an MLRO; - (b) should have obtained Customer Due Diligence (CDD) on all its investors (its customers), their beneficial owners and controllers, and on any third parties upon whose behalf the investor acts and the beneficial owners and controllers of those third parties. - 2.1.4 The JFSC is required to supervise the JPF's compliance with AML/CFT/CPF requirements under the Proceeds of Crime (Supervisory Bodies) (Jersey) Law 2008 (SBL).

-1.2 Data collected
+2.2 Data collected

-- 1.2.1 Funds remain largely excluded from the Section I data collection exercise, however, as we are required to supervise JPFs we require data so that it can continue to risk profile the JPFs and their designated service providers. - 1.2.2 Consequently, data is again being requested on the customers (investors) of the JPFs.
+- 2.2.1 Funds remain largely excluded from the Section I data collection exercise, however, as the JFSC is required to supervise JPFs the JFSC requires data so that it can continue to risk profile the JPFs and their designated service providers. - 2.2.2 Consequently, data is again being requested on the customers (investors) of the JPFs.
 The data is being collected from the JPF's designated service provider.

-1.3 Excel workbook
+2.3 Excel workbook

-- 1.3.1 The Excel workbook that the designated service provider needs to complete in relation to each of the JPFs that it acts for (using one line for each JPF) comprises 11 spreadsheets, as follows:
+- 2.3.1 The Excel workbook that the designated service provider needs to complete in relation to each of the JPFs that it acts for (using one line for each JPF) comprises 11 spreadsheets, as follows:

-- (a) ZC1: Fund Compliance Data
+- (a) ZC1: Fund compliance data

-- (b) ZC2: Asset Compliance Data
+- (b) ZC2: Asset compliance data

-- (c) ZC3: Investor Data
+- (c) ZC3: Investor data

-- (d) ZC4: Beneficial Owner, Controller and Third Party Data
+- (d) ZC4: Beneficial owner, controller and third party data

-- (e) ZC5: Fund Concessions Data.
+- (e) ZC5: Fund concessions data